peter88213/PyWriter/docs/roadmap.md

 - Exclude "Unused", "Notes" and "Todo" scenes from the document export.
 - Apply direct formatting instead of the emphasizing character styles.
 - Do not apply the "Quotation" paragraph style.

+### v12.9

+Parse ODT documents that are cluttered with "blank character" XML tags as created with Word.

+### v12.12

+Read ODT documents without meta.xml as created with FreeMind.

+### v12.13

+When exporting an ODT document that is not meant for re-import, convert yWriter comments into footnotes or endnotes.